HGI Board Member Vacancies

-The HGI Board is currently looking for new lay Board members to expand its expertise.
-In particular, we are keen to add finacncial, business development and PR/marketing skills to our team, but we would also actively welcome other areas of expertise – we're looking for people enthusiastic about supporting the HG approach and promoting its many benefits.
+The HGI Board is currently looking for new Board members to expand its expertise.
+In particular, we are keen to recruit a new Lay Member who may have business development and PR/marketing skills to our team, but we would also actively welcome other areas of expertise – we're looking for people enthusiastic about supporting the HG approach and promoting its many benefits.

 For more detailed information on Board Member responsibilities and our recruitment policy, view the HGI Board Terms of Reference and Board Structure and Governance, Recruitment and Training of Directors.

 How to apply

 If you would like to apply – or would like to nominate someone who would be interested in helping the HGI Board in its work – please contact the Recruitment Sub Committee via email@example.com, including your name and contact details, a brief resume of your experience and reasons for wanting to apply.
 The Committee will review all applications in accordance with our Recruitment Policy.

 We look forward to hearing from anyone who would like to help.
 Thank you.

 Last updated 16.11.18

 Why the human givens approach is important for psychotherapy.